 Trends in Technical Communication: a review

-The STC Trends in Technical Communication conference took place in Birmingham (UK) on 21 and 22 June 2008.
-Mike Unwalla reports on the presentations that he attended on 21 June, which all dealt with change, and how to manage change.
+The STC Trends in Technical Communication conference was in Birmingham, UK, 21-22 June 2008.
+Mike Unwalla reports on the presentations that he attended on 21 June, which all about change, and how to manage change.

 Trends in technical communication

 "What happens when change comes?" asked Sarah O'Keefe at the start of her presentation.
-She suggested that often, people are not good at reacting.
+She thinks that frequently, people are not good at reacting.
 At Scriptorium (www.scriptorium.com), most work is XML implementation, and most of that is with DITA.
 Therefore, much work is change management.

-Sarah predicted four trends in technical communication that could cause large changes for technical communicators (she added that predicting the future is a foolish thing to do).
-Her predictions:
+Sarah thinks that four trends in technical communication could cause large changes for technical communicators (she added that predicting the future is foolish).
+She thinks that:

-Depending on how you look at it, globalisation can be a threat or a benefit to technical communicators in the West.
+Depending on how you look at it, globalization can be a threat or a benefit to technical communicators in the West.
 At one extreme, outsourcing to the lowest bidder is a threat.
-However, integrated worldwide teams are a benefit.
+However, integrated international teams are a benefit.
 For example, at IBM, team members are chosen according to their skills, wherever they are in the world.
-That type of globalisation is a benefit.
+That type of globalization is a benefit.

-A competent technical author must have writing ability, domain expertise, and tools & technology expertise.
-With consumer goods, for example, domain expertise is critical, but it is usually not a large part of the skill set.
+A competent technical author must have writing ability, domain knowledge, and skills with tools & technology.
+With consumer goods, for example, domain knowledge is critical, but it is usually not a large part of the skill set.
 However, for a technical author in the medical field, domain knowledge is both critical, and a large part of the skill set.

 Sarah has very little domain knowledge.
-She deals with workflow, and management of information.
-She suggests that to be successful, technical writers need to identify where their skills lie, and then map their technical communication skills to the industries that value them.
+She manages workflow and information.
+She suggests that to be successful, technical writers need to identify their skills, and then map their technical communication skills to the industries that value them.
 For example, writing skills are important in consumer-facing areas.

 XML

-XML brings with it structured authoring, said Sarah.
+XML brings with it structured writing, said Sarah.
 I disputed that claim.
-We have had structured authoring for years.
-Information Mapping is structured authoring, isn't it?
-No. According to Sarah, structured authoring requires the programmatic enforcement of document templates.
+We have had structured writing for years.
+Information Mapping is structured writing, isn't it?
+No. According to Sarah, structured writing requires the programmatic enforcement of document templates.

 Sarah spoke about levels of authoring: